Call now for a FREE Consultation

 If you disagree with the charge, you’ll need to respond to the fixed penalty by requesting a court hearing to defend the allegation.
 In this case, it’s advisable to consult an experienced motoring offence solicitor for expert legal advice.

-In the case of more serious offences, the case may be referred to the courts.
+In the case of more serious offences, the case may be referred to the courts in the first instance.
 If this happens, you will receive paperwork from the courts which asks you to enter a plea of guilty or not guilty.
+This is called a Single Justice Procedure Notice.
 Again, we’d always advise you to seek legal advice from a specialist road traffic offence solicitor if you receive paperwork from the courts.
+In some cases, a Single Justice Procedure Notice can be dealt with by way of ‘written representations’, where your solicitor can submit representations without the requirement to attend Court.

 Related Questions